brando008/SoundsLikeLocal/README.md

 ## Online repository

-This was a rework of the original repo to ![soundslike](https://github.com/HallowsYves/soundslike) for personal exploration.
+This was a rework of the original repo to ![soundslike](https://github.com/HallowsYves/soundslike) for future reference.
 We have our full commit history and version of this app over there.

 ## Built with